IBMPredictiveAnalytics/SPSSINC_APRIORI/Readme.md

 # SPSSINC APRIORI
-## Discover frequent itemsets, association rules using the Aprio
+## Discover frequent itemsets, association rules using the Apriori algorithm
- The Apriori algorithm employs level-wise search to discov
+ The Apriori algorithm employs level-wise search to discover frequent itemsets and association rules within a dataset.
+This procedure has been rewritten so as to depend only on the R plugin.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions